boazsegev/plezi-website/docs/guides/controllers.html.md

 ### `request`

-The request object is a Hash like object, containing the request's information and some helper methods.
+The request object is a Rack::Request object, containing the request's information and some helper methods.

-Read more at the [YARD documentation for the Request object](http://www.rubydoc.info/gems/iodine/Iodine/Http/Request).
+Read more at the [YARD documentation for the Request object](http://www.rubydoc.info/github/rack/rack/Rack/Request).

 ### `response`

-The response object allows more control of the response, such as setting headers, streaming the response etc'.
+The response object is a Rack::Response object and it more control over the response, such as setting headers, cookies etc'.

-Read more at the [YARD documentation for the Response object](http://www.rubydoc.info/gems/iodine/Iodine/Http/Response).
+Read more at the [YARD documentation for the Response object](http://www.rubydoc.info/github/rack/rack/Rack/Response).

 ### The `params` hash

-The `params` Hash includes all the data from form data, query data and route parameters that had been collected for the request.
+The `params` Hash includes all the data from Rack's `request.params` as well as any parameters provided within the route ([more on that in the routes guide](routes)).

-It's a shortcut for `requst.params`.

-Param keys are always symbols.
-Values are either Strings, numbers or `true`/`false`.
+Param keys are always strings (never symbols).
+Values are always Strings (except for `'_method'` which is a symbol).

-Uploaded files include the following data (assuming `:file_field` is the name of the file input in the Html form):

-* `params[:file_field][:name]` - contains the original file's name.

-* `params[:file_field][:type]` - contains the file's mime type.

-* `params[:file_field][:size]` - contains the length of the file uploaded in bytes.

-* `params[:file_field][:file]` - contains a Tempfile which stores the file data.

-* `params[:file_field][:data]` - will dump the Tempfile data into the memory and store it in the Hash.
-Don't use this except if you intend to read the whole file data into the memory anyway.

-Some param names are reserved, as they are used for common shortcuts or other uses.
+Some param names are reserved for specific features, as they follow common practice.
 Reserved params names include:

-* `:locale` - this param name will set the locale when using the I18n gem.
+* `'locale'` - this param name will set the locale when using the I18n gem.

-* `:format` - this param name will set the format of the template being rendered.
+* `'format'` - this param name will set the format of the template being rendered.

-Read about [routes](./routes) to discover how to use the request path to set parameters.
+Read about [routes](routes) to discover how to use the request path to set parameters.

 ### The `cookies` cookie-jar

-The `cookies` cookie jar is a Hash that both reads and writes cookies (it uses `response.set_cookie` whenever a value is assigned to a cookie name).
+The `cookies` cookie jar is a Hash that both reads and writes cookies.
+It's a bit of syntetic sugar over Rack's `response.set_cookie` and `response.delete_cookie`.

 To read a cookie name, simply:

-    cookies[:name]
+    cookies['name']

 To set a cookie's value, simply:

-    cookies[:name] = "value"
+    cookies['name'] = "value"

-It's also possible to set the [`response.set_cookie` options](http://www.rubydoc.info/gems/iodine/Iodine/Http/Response#set_cookie-instance_method) when setting the value. i.e.:
+It's also possible to set the [`response.set_cookie` options](http://www.rubydoc.info/github/rack/rack/Rack%2FUtils.add_cookie_to_header) when setting the value. i.e.:

-    cookies[:name] = {value: "value", secure: true}
+    cookies[:name] = {value: "value", secure: true, httponly: true}

-Remember, cookies are sent to the browser using Http headers - you CAN'T set cookies after the headers were sent.
-If streaming a response, make sure to set all cookies BEFORE streaming begins.
+Remember, cookies are sent to the browser using HTTP headers - it is **not** possible to set cookies after the headers were sent.
+Make sure to set all cookies **before** aresponse is set - this is especially true for Websockets (use the `pre_connect` callback for that).

 ### The `render` method

-Renders a template file (.slim/.erb/.md) to a String and attempts to set the response's 'content-type' header (if it's still empty).
+Renders a template file (`.slim`/`.erb`/`.md`) to a String and attempts to set the response's 'content-type' header (if it's still empty).

 For example, to render the file `users/index.html.erb` with the layout `layout.html.slim`:

     render("layout") { render("users/index") }

-or, for example, to render the same content in JSON format, using the templates `users/index.json.erb` with the layout `layout.json.erb`
+Rr, for example, to render the same content in JSON format, using the templates `users/index.json.erb` with the layout `layout.json.erb`

     params['format'] = 'json'
     render("layout") { render("users/index") }